Multilingual Event Linking to Wikidata: Introduction

 For the event linking task, we present a new multilingual dataset that grounds mentions from multilingual Wikipedia/Wikinews articles to the corresponding event in Wikidata. \autoref{fig:intro_example} presents an example from our dataset that links mentions from three languages to the same Wikidata item.
 To construct this dataset, we make use of the hyperlinks in Wikipedia/Wikinews articles.
 These links connect anchor texts (like `2010 European Championships' or ``Championnats d'Europe'') in context to the corresponding event Wikipedia page (`2010 European Aquatics Championships' or ``Championnats d'Europe de natation 2010'').
 We further connect the event Wikipedia page to its Wikidata item (`Q830917'), facilitating multilingual grounding of mentions to KB events.
 We use the title and first paragraph from the language Wikipedia pages as our event descriptions (column 2 in \autoref{fig:intro_example}).

-Prior works made use of these types of hyperlinks for named entity disambiguation \cite{eshel-etal-2017-named}, entity linking \cite{logan-etal-2019-baracks} and cross-document coreference of events \cite{eirew-etal-2021-wec} and entities \cite{Singh2012WikilinksAL}.
+Such hyperlinks have previously been explored for named entity disambiguation \cite{eshel-etal-2017-named}, entity linking \cite{logan-etal-2019-baracks} and cross-document coreference of events \cite{eirew-etal-2021-wec} and entities \cite{Singh2012WikilinksAL}.
 Our work is closely related to the English CDEC work of \citet{eirew-etal-2021-wec}, but we view the task as linking instead of coreference.
 This is primarily due to the fact that most hyperlinked event mentions are prominent and typically cover a broad range of subevents, conflicting directly with the notion of coreference.
-Additionally, our dataset is multilingual, covering 44 languages with Wikidata serving as our \emph{interlingua}. \citet{botha-etal-2020-entity} is a related work from entity linking literature that covers entity references from multilingual Wikinews articles to Wikidata.
+Additionally, our dataset is multilingual, covering 44 languages, with Wikidata serving as our \emph{interlingua}. \citet{botha-etal-2020-entity} is a related work from entity linking literature that covers entity references from multilingual Wikinews articles to Wikidata.